Package Traffic Controller (PTC)

 Q: What is JFrog Package Traffic Controller (PTC)?

-A: PTC integrates Zscaler Internet Access with JFrog Artifactory to intercept outbound public registry traffic and route it through Artifactory before packages reach developers.
+A: PTC integrates your existing SASE provider with JFrog Artifactory to intercept outbound public registry traffic and route it through Artifactory before packages reach developers.
 JFrog Curation policies and audit logging can apply to that traffic without changing package manager commands.
+See Supported Security Edges for the current vendor list.

 Q: What do I need before deploying PTC?

-A: You need JFrog Artifactory with Package Reroute configured, Zscaler Client Connector on workstations, trust for the Zscaler CA per package client, and ZIA rules in the order described in Deployment and Rollout.
+A: You need JFrog Artifactory with Package Reroute configured, a SASE client on workstations, trust for the SASE CA per package client, and SASE redirect rules in the order described in Deployment and Rollout.
 See Prerequisites for the full checklist.

 Q: Does PTC work with private or scoped npm packages?

-A: The anonymous Zscaler redirect path is intended for public packages from public registries.
+A: The anonymous SASE redirect path is intended for public packages from public registries.
 For private or scoped packages that require client credentials, point the package manager at your Artifactory virtual URL with tokens instead of relying on redirect alone.
-See Public vs private packages (important).
+See Anonymous Access Only for the full constraint and workarounds.

-Q: Why must ZIA redirect rules exclude POST requests?
+Q: Why must redirect rules exclude POST requests?

-A: Commands such as npm audit use POST to registry hosts.
-Redirecting POST breaks those commands.
-Configure URL filtering to allow only GET and HEAD for registry traffic, as described in Configure Zscaler ZIA.
+A: Commands such as npm audit send POST to registry hosts.
+Redirecting POST causes those commands to fail.
+Configure your SASE provider's redirect rules to allow only GET and HEAD for registry traffic.
+See your SASE provider's guide in Supported Security Edges for the per-vendor steps.

 Q: Can I roll out PTC to a pilot group first?

 A: Yes.
-Use Zscaler Groups on SSL inspection and URL filtering rules, and phase package ecosystems in the URL category.
-JFrog recommends this approach—see Gradual Rollout Recommendation.
+Use your SASE group controls on the inspection and redirect rules, and phase package ecosystems one at a time.
+JFrog recommends this approach.
+See Gradual Rollout Recommendation.

 Related Topics